Staff Profile

 • Certified Hand Therapist (USA) 2013

 Hayley graduated from her physiotherapy degree at the University of Cape Town and spent her initial training working in private practices in South Africa, the U.S.A and Australia, gaining expertise in orthopaedic and sporting injuries.
+She has extensive experience working with upper limb injuries, and has worked exclusively in hands since 1998, working in busy private practices and running her own practice in Cape Town.

 Hayley joined the team at Southern Hand Therapy in 2011 and has brought a wealth of knowledge and expertise in treating and managing complex injuries of the upper limb.
 She enjoys patient interaction, continued learning and creating splints to improve outcomes.
-Hayley consults at our Kogarah clinic.

 Sophie Marden